-The Enrollment Agreement obligates the student and the school for the entire program of instruction.
-Students' financial obligations will be calculated in accordance with the refund policy in the contract and this school catalog.
-Each program consists of the number of terms listed below.
-The content and schedule for the programs and academic terms are described in this catalog.
+The Enrollment Agreement obligates the student and the College for the entire program of instruction.
+Students' financial obligations will be calculated in accordance with the refund policy in the contract and this College catalog.
+Each program consists of the number of terms listed in Appendix B. The content and schedule for the programs and academic terms are described in this catalog.